 The 34th B.N.I. had a strong recent record, according to Indian historian Surendra Nath Sen, and the Court of Enquiry had found no proof of a connection with unrest at Berhampore concerning the 19th B.N.I. four weeks ago (see below).
 However, Mangal Pandey's conduct, as well as the reluctance of the quarter-armed guards and on-duty sepoys to act, persuaded British military authorities that the regiment as a whole was untrustworthy.
 Pandey appears to have acted without first gaining the confidence of other sepoys, but the regiment's antipathy against its British officers had led most of those present to behave as spectators rather than follow orders.

-Motivation & Story of a New Form of Bullet Cartridge in Detail
+Motivation and Story of a New Form of Bullet Cartridge in Detail

 Mangal Pandey's personal motive for his actions remains a mystery.
 "Come out – the Europeans are here," he yelled to other sepoys during the incident, "from biting these cartridges we shall become infidels," and "you sent me out here, why don't you join me."
 He argued at his court-martial that he had been using bhang and opium and was unaware of his actions on March 29.